 If anything but a 10, ask, “What would it take for a 10?”
 The answer may help you learn what’s most important to the sponsor.
-Success Through Better Service describes the features and services American Funds can provide sponsors and participants, as well as you, as the plan advisor.
+Review our employer-sponsored plans to learn about the features and services we can provide sponsors and participants, as well as you, the plan's financial professional.

 “Are you concerned about your fiduciary liability as a plan sponsor?”

 Many sponsors don’t fully understand what they’re responsible for as a plan fiduciary.
 Learn what Fiduciary Services Tools and Resources American Funds offers you and sponsors to help satisfy fiduciary obligations.

 5. Identify prospects and analyze plans with Form 5500 data